What is a hydroponic nutrient reservoir?

 In any hydroponic tank or reservoir you’re going to have to constantly monitor the temperature to maintain a safe level for plant growth and health.
 During the summer months, you will need to use a water chiller, and during the winter months, a reservoir water heater will need to be used to keep a balanced, constant temperature.

-If you have any other questions regarding hydroponics, be sure to check out our learning center, or give us a call at 888-815-9763 and let one of our experienced growers help you today!
+If you want to learn more about hydroponics, be sure to visit our blog.
+If you have any other questions give us a call at 888-815-9763 and let one of our experienced growers help you today!